plugin-org/hackathon-2022/README.md

 ### Do's
 * Always give credits to the respective repository owner if you are using someother solutions
+* Even if your idea is valid and you are not able to provide the solution, then submit your idea / your partial solution and artifacts with proper read-me file(which describes how your solution works, if it is developed).

 ### Dont's
-* Do not copy paste the existing repo and just submit
+* Do not copy paste any existing repo and just submit
 * Never